bertvv/today-i-learned/2017/03/09-viewing-website-certificate-information-in-chrome-56.md

 Tags: web

-Starting with Chrome 56, the certificate information is no longer accessible from the URL bar, very annoying.
+Starting with Chrome 56, the certificate information is no longer accessible from the URL bar.
+Very annoying!

 The new way is: